rallep71/dinox/docs/MUJI_IMPROVEMENTS.md

 ### Missing Test Coverage

 **Critical gaps**:
-- ❌ No automated tests for MUJI protocol
+- [NO] No automated tests for MUJI protocol
-- ❌ No integration tests for multi-party media
+- [NO] No integration tests for multi-party media
-- ❌ No performance benchmarks documented
+- [NO] No performance benchmarks documented
-- ❌ No interoperability tests with other clients
+- [NO] No interoperability tests with other clients
-- ❌ No cleanup/teardown tests (causes warnings above)
+- [NO] No cleanup/teardown tests (causes warnings above)

 **Testing priorities**:
 1. **Unit tests**: Codec intersection algorithm